dell/terraform-provider-powerflex/docs/resources/nvme_host.md

 # To import , check import.sh for more info
 # nqn is the required parameter to create
 # To check which attributes can be updated, please refer Product Guide in the documentation
+# Please note that
+# 1. NVMe over TCP is supported in PowerFlex 4.0 and later versions, therefore this resource is not supported in PowerFlex 3.x.
-# Please note that due to certain limitations, updating the NVMe host in PowerFlex versions earlier than 4.6 is not supported
+# 2. Due to certain limitations, updating the NVMe host in PowerFlex versions earlier than 4.6 is not supported

 # Example for adding NVMe host.
 resource "powerflex_nvme_host" "test-nvme-host" {